rail-pay/rail/packages/subgraph/README.md

 # Development

-Run `streamr-docker-dev start graph-deploy-vault-subgraph` to start the graph-node locally and deploy the `main` version of DU subgraph.
+Run `streamr-docker-dev start graph-deploy-vault-subgraph` to start the graph-node locally and deploy the `main` version of Subgraph.

 Wait until `docker logs -f streamr-dev-graph-deploy-vault-subgraph` shows the deployment is complete.
 You should now be able to see and query the subgraph: http://localhost:8000/subgraphs/name/streamr-dev/vault/graphql (though initially it's empty so there's not much to query...).
 Top-left corner has "Explorer >" button that opens the list of object available in the subgraph.